rsdoiel/antenna/archives/2025/snapshots_2025.09.md

 date: 2025-03-06, from: Liliputing

 <p>The AOOSTAR WTR MAX is a network attached storage (NAS) device that packs a lot of features into a relatively small computer.
 It has an AMD Ryzen PRO 8845HS processor.
 It supports up to 11 storage devices (6 hard drives and 5 SSDs).
-It has two 10 Gigabit LAN ports and two 2.5 Gigabit Ethernet ports.
-And there&#8217;s even [&#8230;]</p>
+It has two 10 Gigabit LAN ports and two 2.5 Gigabit Ethernet [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/aoostar-wtr-max-coming-soon-for-699-and-up-nas-with-amd-hawk-point-supports-11-drives-and/">AOOSTAR WTR Max coming soon for $699 and up: NAS with AMD Hawk Point supports 11 drives and</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>